Mathews-Tom/Machine-Learning-and-Artificial-Intelligence-Hub/README.md

 - **[Weather Prediction using Neural Network](https://github.com/Mathews-Tom/FormulaAIHackathon)** - Hackmakers Formula AI Hackathon 2022: Weather Prediction using Neural Network.
 - **[E Commerce Dataset Analysis](https://github.com/Mathews-Tom/E_Commerce_Dataset_Analysis)** - Use skills and understanding of HIVE and Hadoop concepts to extract data, load data into HIVE tables and gather insights from the data set.
 - **[Deep Neural Networks Examples](https://github.com/Mathews-Tom/Deep_Neural_Networks_Examples)** - Deep Neural Network examples to represent different concepts in Deep Neural Networks.
 Projects/Examples part of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).
+- **[Market Basket Analysis using Apriori Algorithm & PySpark](https://github.com/Mathews-Tom/Market_Basket_Analysis_Apriori_PySpark)** - Market Basket Analysis is a **data mining** technique that helps to understand the relationship between the items sold by the company.
+As the name suggests, the method tries to analyse the customer basket or the transaction data to identify any association between items.
+The results from this analysis help the companies to develop marketing strategies to increase their revenue by gaining insight into which items are frequently purchased together by customers.
+This project aims at doing Market Basket Analysis using Apriori Algorithm & PySpark.

 ## Awesome Machine Learning Python Libraries